Spring Football: Blue & White Game set for Tyler High

 After no spring training in 2020, coupled with a very young team, the fall football season was not what the Lions were accustomed.

-But first is the annual Blue & White game.
+But first there's the annual Blue & White game.
 The contest is scheduled for 6 p.m.
 Wednesday at the Tyler Lions Athletic Complex on Lion Lane just south of the high school.

 Holmes is entering his 10th year as head coach and athletic coordinator at his alma mater.